WojciechNagorski/WojciechNagorski.github.io/content/posts/2020-04-05-EventPipeProfiler.md

 On the [Dotnetos](https://conf.dotnetos.org/) Conference 2019, Adam Sitnik showed the new [`dotnet trace`](https://docs.microsoft.com/pl-pl/dotnet/core/diagnostics/dotnet-trace) tool on his [.NET Performance Investigation](https://www.youtube.com/watch?v=y4HV5m5GR7o) presentation.
 During break, I came up with a proposition why we didn't use it in BenchmarkDotNet?
 My first idea was to use `dotnet trace` command directly in the profiler, but it was not possible because of an [issue](https://github.com/dotnet/diagnostics/issues/645).
 The second option was using `Microsoft.Diagnostics.NETCore.Client` nuget package which allows everyone to create a profiler in no time.
 There was only one problem, this package was published in the preview version and I could not able to use it in BenchmarkDotNet.
 Luckily [Sung Yoon Whang](https://github.com/sywhang) came with help and released a final version right away.

+All implementation details can be seen in my PR [dotnet/BenchmarkDotNet#1321](https://github.com/dotnet/BenchmarkDotNet/pull/1321).

 ## Configuration

 `EventPipeProfiler` can be configured in three different way: